Explore health content from A to Z.

 Special stockings may be used to reduce the risk of blood clots.
 You may also be given medication to help prevent clots.

 At first you may feel pain, even with medication.
 This is normal.
 But if your pain is not reduced at all, be sure to tell the nurse.
 Pain medication may be injected into a muscle or delivered by IV into the bloodstream.
+Eventually, you may be transitioned to pain pills, which can include a vareity of different types of medication.

 PCA (patient-controlled analgesia) allows you to control your own pain medication.
 When you push a button, pain medication is pumped through an IV line.
 PCA pumps can provide a steady level of pain relief.
 And with their built-in safety features, you can be assured that you will not get too much medication.